 Because I’ve made marshmallows before, I knew I could make fluff.
 Because really, all marshmallows are are fluff with gelatin.
 Making the fluff is a lot easier and less messy than going all the way with the marshmallow (you know what I mean).

-In the bowl of a standing mixture beat together the egg whites, corn syrup, and salt on high speed for 4-5 minutes until it thickens quite a bit.
+In the bowl of a stand mixer beat together the egg whites, corn syrup, and salt on high speed for 4-5 minutes until it thickens quite a bit.
 Your mixture will have started clear, but after beating, it will turn bright white… like fluff!

 Now, simply mix in the powdered sugar, vanilla, and cream of tartar on low speed, until combined.